TommyWabg/Switch2Connect/README.md

 1. Go to **Steam** > **Settings** > **Controller** > **Show Advanced Settings**.
 2. Make sure "**Enable Steam Input for Xbox controllers**" is turned **ON**.
 3. Make sure "PlayStation Controller Support" is set to **Enabled**. (**NOT** Enabled in Games w/o Supports)
-4. Now theSwitch_2_Controllers app will handle the layout switching for you!
+4. Now the Switch2Connect app will handle the layout switching for you!

 ## Gyro Calibration Guide